 #8 Four Posts a Month:

-If you are not even writing one blog post a month, you do not have a blogging strategy.
+As the best copywriters in Canada wil tell you, if you are not even writing one blog post a month, you do not have a blogging strategy.
 To have any hope of getting noticed by Google at all, you need to have four blog posts published every month.
 Otherwise, you might as well sell your domain.